UTS-eResearch/ro-crate-excel/README.md

 Usage: rocxl [options] <directories...>
 ```

-Generates an an excel spreadsheet and RO-Crate metadata from a set of files and
+Generates an Excel spreadsheet and RO-Crate metadata from a set of files and
 updates the RO-Crate with data filled in the spreadsheet.

-To generate an excel spreadsheet from an ro-crate-metadata.json file instead, use the --JSON option.
+To generate an Excel spreadsheet from an ro-crate-metadata.json file instead, use the --JSON option.

 The file system is ALWAYS traversed and file information merged into
 existing metadata.